 How to Manage Your Bankroll

 Every “sharp” is well-versed in sports betting money management.
-If you’re just getting started in sports betting, it’s essential to learn the basics of how to manage your hard-earned funds.
+Even if you’re just getting started, it’s essential to learn the basics of how to manage your hard-earned funds.
 In this guide, we’ll take you through the necessities, and then move onto a slightly more sophisticated method of money management.

 I’m Starting Out, Do I Need to Maintain My Bankroll?